openvswitch/ovs/Documentation/intro/install/windows.rst

    You can obtain the list of physical NICs on the host using 'Get-NetAdapter' command.

-In the properties of any switch, you should should now see "Open vSwitch Extension" under 'Extensions'.
+In the properties of any switch, you should now see "Open vSwitch Extension" under 'Extensions'.
 Click the check box to enable the extension.
 An alternative way to do the same is to run the following command:

 ::